bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 It is the only construct to model behaviour around enduring state.
 The state of a process is always local to that process.
-Each process is a state machine that decides when to receive from or send messages to channels.
+Each process is a state machine that decides when to receive from or send messages to channels and change its state.

-A `process` is declared in terms of the possible state transitions between states that are declared enumeration-like together with the process:
+A formal `process` is declared in terms of the possible state transitions between states that are declared enumeration-like:

 		process Server ::
 			{ Ready = [ Ready ]